A Storyteller That Got the Details Right

 A Good Story and Other Stories (1999) Various crime shorts from all eras of his writing.
 Readable but Westlake himself didn’t consider himself a truly gifted short story writer (the Dortmunder collection is by far the best).
 From his email: “Short stories have always been a secondary thing for me, and now that Alice Turner is gone from Playboy I don't need to do them at all any more.
 A 70,000 word idea is much more fun than a 7,000 word idea.”

 ****The Hook (2000) A companion to The Ax which is almost as good.
-Like A Likely Story, this must be read by any working novelist.
-Westlake’s ability to make unbelievable scenarios believable is displayed here at the highest level.
-Maybe you, too, could kill a friend’s wife.
+Like A Likely Story, one to be read by all fellow novelists.
+Westlake’s ability to make unbelievable scenarios believable is on full display: Maybe you, too, could kill a friend’s wife.
 A fun Westlake-as-crime-novel-historian moment:

 "I think you gave up too quickly on the story about the guy who murdered the woman he didn't know.
 I mean, nobody knew he knew her."